Mango Cucumber Salad With Lime Dressing

 5. Pour over the salad dressing and gently toss everything together.

-6. Sprinkle with chopped coriander/cilantro and chilli flakes then serve.
+6. Sprinkle with chopped coriander/cilantro and chili flakes then serve.

 FAQ

-This is a square image that is close up on the bowl of mango and cucumber salad.
-A white hand with blue nail polish is holding a corn chip and dipping it into the salad.Pin
+A white hand with blue nail polish is holding a corn chip and dipping it into a mango cucumber salad.Pin

 Mango Cucumber Salad